4GeeksAcademy/git-interactive-tutorial/README.md

 Just [click here](https://4GeeksAcademy.github.io/git-interactive-tutorial) to start learning!

-Note: a very similar tutorial was published on try.github.com but it was deleted for some reason, that is why at 4Geeks Academy we decided to replicate it and open source it to the community!
+**Note**: a very similar tutorial was published on [try.github.com](https://try.github.com) but it was deleted for some reason :disappointed:, that is why at 4Geeks Academy we decided to replicate it and open source it to the community! :tada: :confetti_ball: :boom: :clap:

-### Give it a start if you like it!
+### :star: Give it a start if you like it!

-### Report errors, misspels or any other feedback [here](https://github.com/4GeeksAcademy/git-interactive-tutorial/issues).
+### :exclamation: Report errors, misspels or any other feedback [here](https://github.com/4GeeksAcademy/git-interactive-tutorial/issues).

 ![Preview for Git Interactive Tutorial](https://raw.githubusercontent.com/4GeeksAcademy/git-interactive-tutorial/master/preview.gif)